 The 2018 European edition of this conference will run under a new title ‘High Energy Mariculture Europe’, an international two-day conference focused on the offshore fish farming business, to be held in Corfu, Greece from 17th to 19th October.

 The next (2019) edition of the EurOCEAN conference will take place on 11-12 June 2019, in Paris (France), hosted by the Intergovernmental Oceanographic Commission of UNESCO (7 place Fontenoy - 75007 Paris, France) and managed by the European Marine Board.

-The 2019 edition of the Surface Ocean Lower Atmosphere Study (SOLAS) will take place from the 21-25 April in Sapporo, Hokkaido, Japan.
-Registration and abstract submission for the event will open in April 2018.
-More information on the event will become available in the coming months.
+The 7th edition of the Kaplan Symposium will take place from 11-13 February 2019 in Eilat, Israel.
+More details on the event will become available in the coming weeks.